 Following back-to-back top-10 finishes and wins in New Year’s Six bowl games, Mullen has surrounded Trask with the talent needed to take the next step in 2020.

-As it stands now, the Gators hold the No. 8 recruiting class behind SEC teams like Georgia, Alabama, LSU, Texas A&M and Auburn.
+The Gators held the nation’s No. 9 recruiting class behind SEC teams like Georgia, Alabama, LSU, Texas A&M and Auburn.

 It took a few months, but it’s finally official: Florida Gators wide receiver Justin Shorter has been granted immediate eligibility and can play in 2020.
 The five-star transfer announced the NCAA’s decision on Instagram.